throwaway-lamden/rubixdao/README.md

 This repo contains the backend code for the Lamden MKR clone and some associated tests.

+## Progress

+You can see the current progress of the project in [project.md](https://github.com/throwaway-lamden/lamden-mkr/blob/main/progress.md).

 ## Testing

 You can run unittests by calling the builtin python module.